 - Although UVC can cause a painful (but temporary) reaction on exposed skin and eyes, simple precautions, such as inexpensive goggles, and wearing clothing that covers skin, will serve as adequate protection for any personnel who may need to access an area where UVC lighting cannot be turned off during their access

-Bacteria, molds, and viruses require varying total dosages of UVC light for meaningful reduction (or elimination).
-Some molds can require 50 times higher dosage than bacteria, for the same level of reduction.
+Bacteria, molds, and viruses require varying total dosages of UVC light for inactivation.
+Some molds require 50 times higher dosage as compared to bacteria to achieve the same level of reduction.

 UVC dosage is the product of the Intensity of the UVC light and Exposure Time

 Intensity is determined by the UVC output of the light source and its proximity to the target.

 In other words, the closer of two equal UVC power sources will provide the greater intensity.
 When locating the UVC light close to the target area is difficult, higher output lamps can be used to overcome the proximity issue.
 UVC lamp intensity is determined by the UVC output of the lamp, which is typically expressed as microwatts per square centimeter (µW/cm²) at a distance of 1 meter.
 Math and physics are used to calculate the change in intensity at distances other than 1 meter.

 How UVC Combats Powdery Mildew in Cannabis Grows